Mwarsame871/IJKMHackFax/README.md

 3. Make your changes
 4. Submit a pull request

+## Debugging Notice

+1.If the extension doesn't work after a minute, make sure to refresh the page after turning the extension on!

 ## Security Note

 Never share your API key or commit it to version control.
 The `secrets.js` file is ignored by git to prevent accidental exposure of API keys.